apibrew/apibrew/website/content/docs/general.md

 it will be user's username.
 Same for namespace, if security context is attached to namespace, security context namespace will become namespace name where it is assigned to namespace

-While deciding about whether operation is permitted or not, Data handler checks security context in following levels:
+While deciding about whether operation is permitted or not, API Brew checks security context in following levels:

 1. Property
 2. Resource